 Your agent can provide insight into the potential ultimate cost and process to close the sale.

-The real estate agent can also contact the seller to learn more about the condition of the property.
+The real estate agent can also contact the seller to learn more about the property’s condition.

 Place an Offer